Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Early Political Career and Family Life with Lady Bird

 Lyndon Baines Johnson, the 36th President of the United States, unexpectedly took office after the assassination of John F. Kennedy in Texas.
-Lyndon was born on August 27, 1908, in Central Texas from modest means.
+On August 27, 1908, Lyndon was born in Central Texas from modest means.
 He was the oldest of five children to Sam Ealy Johnson Jr. and Rebekah Baines Johnson.
 His father was a farmer.
-He also worked as a state legislator, which was Johnson's earliest view of politics.
+He also worked as a state legislator.

-In 1930, he graduated from Southwest Texas State Teachers College (renamed Texas State University), which was in San Marcos, Texas.
+In 1930, he graduated from Southwest Texas State Teachers College (renamed Texas State University) in San Marcos, Texas.
 While he was there, he taught students of Mexican descent in south Texas to help pay for his education.
 This experience gave him a greater appreciation for those in poverty.

 In 1931, he moved to Washington, D.C., to serve as a congressional secretary, where he met many influential people and learned about the political process.

 On November 17, 1934, he married his wife Claudia Alta "Lady Bird" Taylor.
 She was a soft-spoken, well-educated woman from a prominent family.
 They eventually had two daughters, Lynda and Luci.
 Three years later, he began his political career when he won a spot in the House of Representatives due to a New Deal Platform under Franklin D. Roosevelt.
 He became the Texas director of the National Youth Administration, which helped young people find jobs or volunteer work during the Great Depression.

 When World War II began, he served in the Navy as a lieutenant commander, although he continued his service in the House.
 He won the Silver Star in the South Pacific.

 He served six terms in the House before being elected into the Senate in 1948.
 Five years later, he became the youngest Minority Leader in Senate history.
 Then a year later, he became the Majority Leader for a total of twelve years in the Senate.